Connectors in Hybrid

 How Hybrid Connectors Work

 When Gretel Hybrid is deployed an encryption key is created in AWS KMS, Azure Key Vault, or GCP KMS (depending on your cloud provider).
-This key is used to encrypt your connection credentials.
+This key is used to encrypt your connection credentials, or in the case of asymmetric encryption, the public key is used for encryption.
 The encrypted credentials are passed to the Gretel API when a hybrid connection is created.
 When a workflow run is scheduled within your Gretel Hybrid deployment, the Kubernetes pod responsible for interacting with your data source will retrieve the encrypted connection credentials and then use your cloud provider's SDK to decrypt them.

 Gretel's control plane does not have access to encrypt or decrypt data with this encryption key and unencrypted credentials will never be passed to the Gretel API.
 The only identity which may access your encryption key and decrypt credentials is the IAM Role associated with your Gretel Workflow Worker pods.